HurricaneJames/react-immutable-proptypes/README.md

 PropType validators that work with Immutable.js.

 ## Version Updates
+- 1.1.0 added `contains` to replace `shape` validator. `shape` is deprecated and will be removed in v 1.2.0
 - 1.0.0 marked as stable, no other changes
 - 0.1.8 added `setOf` checker.
 Thanks to [Don Abrams](https://github.com/donabrams)!
 - 0.1.7 added convencience checkers for "primitive" immutable types (map, list, etc...)